Writing Wednesdays #18: Self-Doubt

 As a side note I actually found your site searching for “One Tribe at a Time”.
 I am excited that your helping get this information out there and that I found two things I’m thrilled with by searching for one.

-6. Posted December 15, 2009 at 6:29 AM | Permalink
+26. Theresa Milstein on December 15, 2009 at 6:29 am

 For the most part, I’m wracked with self-doubt, so it’s good to know that even established writers go through the same process.
 And I agree that sometimes there is something behind the self-doubt, so it’s good to try to look at one’s work objectively.
 There are days when I’m happy with my writing, but there are other days when I don’t know why I bother and want to give up.